 Road Trip.
 Before kids, those 2 words were filled with excitement for the adventure ahead.
 It meant long hours in the car where Craig and I could talk, eat snacks, I could read a book, we had the windows down and were just cruisin down the road.

 Road Trip With Kids… These 3 words bring on so many mixed emotions!
 The excitement of the adventure is still there and is the main reason we take a Family Road Trip, but now there are also feelings of fear, anxiety, frustration, and that smell from the back seat!
 Traveling with kids on a road trip is a challenge and takes a whole LOT of planning and a packing list.

 Since being on the road we have learned a few key things that have helped us make our road trips more enjoyable and less stressful.
-Let’s be honest we live in a world of technology, so we let our kids use technology while we travel and we don’t feel guilty or bad about it and you shouldn’t either!
+Let’s be honest we live in a world of technology, so we let our kids use technology while we travel and we don’t feel guilty or bad about screen time and you shouldn’t either!
 Check out these road trip tips for families!

 1. Movies for your Family Road Trip